-If your physician: Then you are responsible for: Participates with Medicare or accepts Medicare assignment for the claim and is a member of our PPO network, your deductibles, coinsurance, and copayments.
-Participates with Medicare and is not in our PPO network, your deductibles, coinsurance, and any balance up to the Medicare approved amount.
-Does not participate with Medicare, your deductibles, coinsurance, and any balance up to 115% of the Medicare approved amount.
-Does not participate with Medicare and is not a member of our PPO network, your out-of-network deductibles, coinsurance, and any balance up to 115% of the Medicare approved amount.
-Opts-out of Medicare via private contract, your deductibles, coinsurance, copayments, and any balance your physician charges.
+Participates with Medicare or accepts Medicare assignment for the claim and is a member of our PPO network,

+Then you are responsible for: your deductibles, coinsurance, and copayments.

+Participates with Medicare and is not in our PPO network,

+Then you are responsible for: your deductibles, coinsurance, and any balance up to the Medicare approved amount.

+Does not participate with Medicare,

+Then you are responsible for: your deductibles, coinsurance, and any balance up to 115% of the Medicare approved amount.

+Does not participate with Medicare and is not a member of our PPO network,

+Then you are responsible for: your out-of-network deductibles, coinsurance, and any balance up to 115% of the Medicare approved amount.

+Opts-out of Medicare via private contract,

+Then you are responsible for: your deductibles, coinsurance, copayments, and any balance your physician charges.